 - 19.2 We accept no liability for any disruption or non-availability of the Website resulting from external causes including, but not limited to, ISP equipment failure, host equipment failure, communications network failure, power failure, natural events, acts of war or legal restrictions and censorship.

 20. Limitation of Liability

 - 20.1 You expressly understand and agree that Write.law will not be liable for any indirect, incidental, special, consequential, exemplary damages, or damages for loss of profits including but not limited to, damages for loss of goodwill, use, data or other intangible losses (even if Write.law has been advised of the possibility of such damages), whether based on contract, tort, negligence, strict liability or otherwise, resulting from: (i) the use or the inability to use the Site; (ii) the cost of procurement of substitute goods and services resulting from any goods, data, information or services purchased or obtained or messages received or transactions entered into through or from the Site; (iii) unauthorized access to or alteration of your transmissions or data; (iv) statements or conduct of any third party on the Site; or (v) any other matter relating to the Site.
-In no event will Write.law’s total liability to you for all damages, losses or causes of action exceed the amount you have paid Write.law in the last six (6) months, or, if greater, one hundred dollars ($150).
+In no event will Write.law’s total liability to you for all damages, losses or causes of action exceed the amount you have paid Write.law in the last six (6) months, or, if greater, five hundred and ninety-nine dollars ($599).

 - 20.2 Some jurisdictions do not allow the exclusion of certain warranties or the limitation or exclusion of liability for incidental or consequential damages.
 As a result, some of the above limitations set forth above may not apply to you.
 If you are dissatisfied with any portion of the service or with these terms of service, your sole and exclusive remedy is to discontinue use of the service.